Healthy-AI/IncomeSCM/README.md

 # License

 Both data set samples and the simulator itself are shared under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode) license.
-The [Adult data set](https://archive.ics.uci.edu/dataset/2/adult) is also shared under CC BY 4.0.
+The [Adult data set](https://archive.ics.uci.edu/dataset/2/adult) by Barry Becker and Ronny Kohavi is also shared under CC BY 4.0.

 <!--
 # Lectures using the data set